The Dog Pooping Ritual Explained

 Barja suggests wolves would go on the highest plants and trees possible were it not for limitations in their body size.
 That’s because height can be associated with strength and intimidation, especially among male dogs.
 Like an athlete pumping up his chest and muscles to look big and impressive, male dogs “literally compete to be top dog by leaving their mark on prominent landmarks,” Peterson explains.

-That’s easier said than done for dogs like tiny terriers, Chihuahuas and poodles.
+That’s easier said than done for dogs like tiny terriers, Chihuahuas and Poodles.
 When little dogs urinate, they often lift their back leg as high as possible, sometimes looking as though they’re falling over, because they’re trying to pee as high as they possibly can.

-Hind Leg Kicks
+Dog Hind Leg Kicks After Pooping

 Dogs also may perform a hind leg kicking ritual under certain circumstances.
 Think of a matador and bullfighter in a ring.
 Each may move its limbs back and forth in the substrate to demonstrate territory marking.
 Peterson has observed dogs doing something similar after running through an agility course.